 Benjamin Mitchley is a South African fine artist, born on 1 January 1967.
 He studied fine arts from 1985 to 1987 at the Vaal University of Technology and Tshwane University of Technology.

-In 2020 his artwork was chosen as one of 10 submissions for the UN & Artivive Augmented Reality Peace Poster design to be exhibited at the UN secretariat building in New York.
+In 2020 he was chosen as one of 10 international artists for the UN & Artivive Augmented Reality Peace Poster design to be exhibited at the UN secretariat building in New York.

 His search for new ideas and experimentation with new techniques, styles and media is ongoing.